zcqsacl/Computational-Chemistry/README.md

 agreement with literature values of -74.96, likely limited by the choice of basis set.
 N.B.
 I used an external computer (RunPod H100 PCLe) to compute the electron repulsion 4-index integral, since it would otherwise take ~5hrs on Google Colab where I originally wrote the script.
 Much of the theory is taken from my UCL CHEM0028 notes.

+# j_and_k.py
+This was solely used with RunPod to calculated the 4-index electron resonance integral matrix as described above.